 Welch did, and in fact hired the promoter as her manager.
 Florence + the Machine began producing albums not long after.
 And her signature sound quickly helped her gain fame.

 Welch identifies with her learning and motor skill issues, though she doesn’t see them as having had a negative effect on her music career.
 “The fact that I work in a creative industry probably helps.
-We dyspraxics think in a different way,” Welch has
+We dyspraxics think in a different way,” Welch has said.